 These Vegetarian Tacos are loaded with black beans, squash, corn, and even more roasted veggies!
 These can easily be made vegan or gluten-free, and the whole family will love this recipe.

 I love when I make a healthy meal that my whole family really does enjoy — and my family totally loved these tacos (my meat loving husband included)!
 My husband looked stunned after his first bite, right after which he exclaimed, “wow, I can’t believe they really are so good!”

 I don’t know why he acts so surprised, because all of the healthy things I’ve made lately he’s really liked.
 When it looks healthy he just assumes he’s not going to like it I guess, and like I said he’s a meat lover so when he sees something consisting of mainly veggies he acts like it’s so foreign.

-My kids even finished there’s off, which is rare lately to get them to finish something.
+My kids even finished off their veggie tacos, which is rare lately to get them to finish something.
 Usually I’m begging them to eat four more bites.
-And me of course, I had two for dinner then was so glad I had left overs for lunch the next day.
+And me of course, I had two for dinner then was so glad I had leftovers for lunch the next day.